Public Citizen and the Texas Emissions Reduction Plan

 Texans – especially those near the Port of Houston and the ship channel — are breathing worsening toxic particulate matter and unsafe levels of ozone.
 This toxic air from diesel trucks, port equipment, ships, and chemical/petroleum industries will cause greater harm to the people of Texas if the Texas legislature fails to expand and improve the Texas Emissions Reduction Plan (TERP) programs.
 As the population of Texas grows, off-road diesel machines building Texas’s future and the number of trucks driving on our roads will increase.

-With the Panama Canal expanding there will be even more products moved through the port of Houston causing more truck traffic on the roads and more unhealthy air for the residents near the port and near the roads leading into the port.
+Now that the Panama Canal has finished its expansion and with the Port of Houston being expanded as well, there will be even more products moved through the port of Houston causing more truck traffic on the roads and more unhealthy air for the residents near the port and near the roads leading into the port.

-Public citizen working with the Air Alliance of Houston and the Texas Organizing Project is headed to the state capitol to lead the effort for the continuation of the TERP programs, restoration of their funding, and assurances that these programs will clean up the air around the ports and the rest of Texas.
-In addition, we will be working with the Port of Houston Authority, tenants of the Port, truckers and other equipment operators to ensure that the TERP programs will be effective at cleaning up the air for all the stakeholders.
+Public Citizen worked with Air Alliance Houston, T.E.J.A.S., and the Coalition of Community Organization at the State Capitol to lead the effort for the continuation of the TERP programs, the restoration of their funding, and to get assurances that these programs would continue to clean up the air around the ports and the rest of Texas.
+In addition, we are working with the Port of Houston Authority, tenants of the Port, truckers and other equipment operators to ensure that the TERP programs will be effective at cleaning up the air for all the stakeholders.